danielecursano/blackjack/README.md

 ## General info
 Blackjack is a web app written in python with FastAPI as web framework to play blackjack using ether.
-On backend and frontend to connect to Ropsten Network web3 (js/py) is used and request as 'eth_sendtransaction' are made with metamask
+On backend and frontend to connect to Ropsten Network web3 (js/py) is used and request as 'eth_sendtransaction' are made with Metamask.
+App tested only on Ropsten test Network creating a project on infura.io Contract written in solidity using Brownie.

+## Technologies
+Project is created with:
+* Python version: 3.8.5
+* FastAPI version: 0.60.1
+* web3py version: 5.17.0
+To see other modules: see requirements.txt in root folder and brownieDevelopment